 It’s hard to tell exactly how big the problem is, because few people are collecting data.
 Researchers have to rely on arrest reports and press accounts, which leave out unreported or unprosecuted cases.
-But even that limited evidence suggests sexual assault is a significant issue in police forces.
+But even that limited evidence suggests sexual assault is a significant issue in police forces, as The American Prospect and Truthout have reported.
 According to the Cato Institute, more than 9 percent of reports of police misconduct in 2010 involved sexual abuse, making it the second-most reported form of misconduct, after the use of excessive force.
 Comparing that data to FBI crime statistics indicates that “sexual assault rates are significantly higher for police when compared to the general population.”

 Many cops arrested for sexual misconduct are, like Holtzclaw, repeat offenders.
 Stinson said that multiple victims of the accused often come forward once a case against an officer is publicized.
 Others never report the crimes against them, making justice elusive.
 “Sexual assault is one of the most underreported crimes, and against police officers it’s probably even less reported,” said Jen Marsh of the Rape, Abuse and Incest National Network.
 In Oklahoma City, several of Holtzclaw’s victims were only identified once investigators began tracing his contact with the public while on street patrol.